-Following the stress or control task, subjects will be asked to use a fixed budget to purchase food items in a "virtual supermarket", a computer-based tool similar to online supermarkets.
+In a second stage, sessions will be further pre-assigned to one of two food shopping environment treatments: a simple or a complex choice environment.
+Subjects will be asked to use a fixed budget to purchase food items in a "virtual supermarket", a computer-based tool similar to online supermarkets.
 A variety of healthy and unhealthy food and drink items is available to choose from with prices matching market prices at a local supermarket.
+The presentation of options varies between the two treatment groups: In the simple choice environment items are displayed in 10 different categories (e.g.

+fruit, vegetable, dairy etc.).
+In the complex choice environment items are displayed in a long list, grouped by category but without labelling of categories.
 Nutritional content of the chosen basket of food and drink items will be used to determine the impact of acute stress on the healthiness of food shopping choices.